How to Work Smarter, not Harder

-Half hour sessions allow you to work with people who can’t or don’t want to spend as much money, and protect you financialy.
+Half hour sessions allow you to work with people who can’t or don’t want to spend as much money, and these sessions protect you financially.

 Group sessions of 2-3 clients allow a trainer to put people with similar goals and experience levels together, and it’s amazing what happens.
 Clients pay less and get more, because they feed off each other, encouraging one another and picking each other up.

-Trainers make less, because allowing 4 clients to pay 50% less than your “standard” 1-on-1 rates still nets you twice the money.
+Plus, trainers make more, because allowing 4 clients to pay 50% less than your “standard” 1-on-1 rates still nets you twice the money.